BlakeACollins/Pokedex/README.md

 # Pokedex

-A React exercise making a Pokedex.
+A React exercise making a Pokemon battle!